Outside-Obstacle Representations with All Vertices on the Outer Face: Introduction

-In this paper, we focus on \emph{outside} obstacle representations (OORs), that is, obstacle representations with a single outside obstacle and without any inside obstacles.
-For such a representation, it suffices to specify the positions of the~vertices; the~outside obstacle is simply the whole outer face of the representation.
-In an OOR every non-edge~must thus intersect the outer face.
-We also consider three special types: In~a \emph{convex} OOR, the vertices must be in convex position; in a \emph{circular} OOR, the vertices must lie on a circle; and in a \emph{regular} OOR, the vertices must form a regular $n$-gon.
+While most previous work (discussed below) has focused on establishing bounds for the obstacle number of general graphs, we are interested in understanding which graphs can be represented by a {\em single} obstacle.
+In particular, we focus on \emph{outside obstacle representations (OORs)}, that is, obstacle representations with a single outside obstacle and without any inside obstacles.
+For such a representation, it suffices to specify the positions of the vertices of the given graph; the outside obstacle is simply the whole outer face of the representation.
+In an OOR, every non-edge of the graph must thus intersect the outer face.
+We consider three special types of OORs: In~a \emph{convex} OOR, the vertices must be in convex position; in a \emph{circular} OOR, the vertices must lie on a circle; and in a \emph{regular} OOR, the vertices must form a regular $n$-gon, where $n$ is the number of vertices of the graph.
+For examples, refer to \cref{fig:examples}.

-In general, the class of graphs representable by outside obstacles is not closed under taking subgraphs, but the situation is different for graphs admitting a \emph{reducible} OOR, meaning that all of its edges are incident to the outer face:
+In general, the class of graphs that admit an OOR is not closed under taking subgraphs, but the situation is different for graphs admitting a \emph{reducible} OOR, meaning that all of its edges are incident to the outer face.
+In this case, we can simply extend the outside obstacle to intersect any edge we want to remove.

-\begin{obs} If a graph $G$ admits a reducible OOR, then every subgraph of~$G$ also admits such a representation. \end{obs}
+\begin{observation} If a graph $G$ admits a reducible OOR, then every subgraph of~$G$ also admits such a representation. \end{observation}

-\paragraph{Previous Work.} Alpert et al.~\cite{akl-ong-DCG10} introduced the notion of the obstacle number of a graph in 2010.
-They also introduced \emph{inside} obstacle representations, i.e., representations without an outside obstacle.
-They characterized the class of~graphs that have an inside obstacle representation with a single convex obstacle and showed that every outerplanar graph has an OOR.
-Chaplick et al.~\cite{clpw-ov1o-GD16} proved that the class of graphs with an inside obstacle representation is incomparable with the class of graphs with an OOR.
+\subparagraph{Previous Work.} Alpert, Koch, and Laison~\cite{akl-ong-DCG10} introduced the notion of the obstacle number of a graph.
+They also introduced the notion of an \emph{inside obstacle representations (IOR)}, that is, an obstacle representation without an outside obstacle.
+They characterized the class of graphs that have an IOR with a single convex obstacle and showed that every outerplanar graph has an OOR.
+Chaplick, Lipp, Park, and Wolff~\cite{clpw-ov1o-GD16} proved that the class of graphs with an IOR is incomparable with the class of graphs with an OOR by observing that no path admits an IOR and the graph in \cref{fig:11-vertex-graph}, which admits an IOR, does not admit an OOR.
 They showed that any graph with at most seven vertices has an OOR, which does not hold for a specific 8-vertex~graph.
+They also showed that the following \emph{sandwich version} of the outside-obstacle representation problem is NP-hard: Given two graphs~$G$ and~$H$ with the same vertex set~$V$ such that $G$ is a subgraph of~$H$, is there a graph~$K$ with vertex set~$V$ that is a supergraph of~$G$ and a subgraph of~$H$ and admits an outside-obstacle representation?
+Analogous hardness results hold with respect to inside and general obstacles.